 Regular assessment schedules ensure ongoing evaluation of compliance effectiveness:

-Annual Comprehensive Audits: Conduct thorough annual audits that examine all aspects of privacy compliance and program effectiveness.
+Annual Comprehensive Audits: Conduct thorough annual audits that examine all aspects of privacy compliance and program effectiveness, using a GDPR compliance audit checklist to ensure a structured and complete evaluation.

 Quarterly Focused Reviews: Implement quarterly reviews that focus on specific high-risk areas or recent organizational changes.